-Accompanying Persons Tours
+Accompanying Persons Tours (to be updated)

 The following walking tours will be available during the congress (duration of each tour is 2 hours):